security-notes/infobyte-faraday-wiki/First-steps.md

 Faraday actually consists of two tools: **Faraday Client** and **Faraday Server**.
 These can run on the same host or not, depending on your needs.
-Also, to persist all your data Faraday uses [CouchDB](http://couchdb.apache.org/).
+Also, to persist all your data Faraday uses [PostgreSQL](https://www.postgresql.org/).

 The recommended approach for first time users is performing a **single Faraday installation in Ubuntu Linux**, as this is the most thoroughly tested distribution.
 This means using the same machine for both the client and the server.

-To install faraday please choose the guide that fits your configuration:
+To install Faraday please choose the guide that fits your configuration:
  * [Installation - Community](https://github.com/infobyte/faraday/wiki/installation-community)
  * [Installation - Professional](https://github.com/infobyte/faraday/wiki/installation-pro)
  * [Installation - Corporate](https://github.com/infobyte/faraday/wiki/installation-corp)